PizzaPies475/Spkmeans/README.md

-An implementing the Spkmeans clustering algorithm.
+An implementation of the Spkmeans clustering algorithm.
 Worked on it with @tomersarusi.